State and Community Roles in Supporting College Completion for Veterans

 State Actions to Address Veteran Challenges

 Although the Post 9/11 GI Bill has offered a strong incentive for returning veterans to attend college and gain degrees and credentials, veterans still face challenges.
 Life in the military can entail relocating often, moving from one state to another.
 These frequent moves make it harder for military service members and veterans to establish residency in one state and be eligible for in-state tuition rates at public institutions.
-Realizing the hardship on veterans, 29 states-- Alabama, Alaska, Arizona, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, New Mexico, North Dakota, Ohio, Oregon, Rhode Island, South Dakota, Tennessee, Texas, Utah, Virginia, Washington and Wyoming—have laws allowing veterans to waive the residency requirement and receive in-state tuition immediately upon enrollment.
+Realizing the hardship on veterans, at least 32 states and college systems-- Alabama, Alaska, Arizona, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oregon, Rhode Island, South Dakota, Tennessee, Texas, Utah, Virginia, Washington and Wyoming—have policies allowing veterans to waive the residency requirement and receive in-state tuition immediately upon enrollment.

 The Post 9/11 GI Bill pays for in-state tuition and does not cover the difference for out-of-state tuition, which can be more than $13,310 a year.
 Some veterans however, may be eligible for additional funds through the Yellow Ribbon program, which grants extra money to cover the difference between in- and out-of-state tuition, but not every veteran is eligible.
 The residency rule means the student must pay out-of-state tuition or wait to establish residency before they qualify for resident tuition rates.
 This could mean the difference between a veteran attending college or not, or cause her to take out additional loans to cover the difference.